-14 Surprising Facts About the Month of March
+14 Facts You Probably Never Knew About the Month of March

 The month of March isn't just about celebrating St. Patrick's Day and the start of spring.

 According to our calendars, March is here again, but according to our emotions, March never left.
 Yes, March 2021 marks a year since the COVID-19 pandemic sent the fortunate among us inside to work from home, bake sourdough, and socialize via Zoom while the less fortunate were forced to continue to work at great risk to their own health.
 It’s been a long, hard year, but the end is in sight—daylight saving gives us more light on March 14th, and the nation-wide vaccine rollout is giving us hope that we may yet be able to have something resembling a normal summer.
 There is hope to be found, too, in the difference between March 2020 and March 2021.
 Last year, we were fearful and confused, unsure of the safest way to conduct ourselves as events were canceled right and left.
 This year, we know so much more about the virus.
 We know what to do to limit the risk, and large-scale events such as the March Madness basketball tournaments are able to go ahead.
 We think there are plenty of reasons for hope this March 2021, and even more interesting facts that make the third month the best month of the year.